 Recipes:

-After reading about Gregory the goat, take the opportunity and make one of your family’s favorite healthy recipes.
+After reading about Gregory the goat, take the opportunity, and make a healthy family recipe.
 Share with your kids the history behind the recipe and why it’s meaningful to your family.

 You can access the 2-minute video here: “6 Best Children’s Books About Fun Food & Awesome Adventures!”